Julie Swidler: 2000- 2008: J Records, RCA, and BMG

-2008-present: Sony Music Entertainment
+2008-present: Sony Music Entertainment, Launchpad Advisors

 In 2008, Swidler was appointed executive VP, business affairs and general counsel for Sony Music Entertainment.
 Also appointed to the company's executive committee, she reported to then-CEO Rolf Schmidt-Holtz.
-She subsequently reported to and worked closely with former Sony Music CEO Doug Morrisand his successor, Rob Stringer.
+She subsequently reported to and worked closely with former Sony Music CEO Doug Morris and his successor, Rob Stringer.

-In 2014 she oversaw the 50% acquisition of Ultra Recordsand the launch of Judy McGrath's Astronauts Wanted: No Experience Necessary.
+In 2014 she oversaw the 50% acquisition of Ultra Records and the launch of Judy McGrath's Astronauts Wanted: No Experience Necessary.
 She ran Sony Nashville for several months as the label searched for a new CEO in 2016; in addition to Kenny Chesney and Carrie Underwood, she worked with Tyler Farr, whose album Suffer in Peace was the first Sony Nashville release to hit the Billboard Top 10 in eighteen months.
 She worked closely with Zara Larsson, who in 2017 name-checked her alongside Sylvia Rhone on song "Make That Money Girl." ("Get up on the throne, Queen, that's where you belong...Floor to the ceilin', Stack money, stack millions, Oh, what a feelin', Julie Swidler, run a buildin' everyday.")
-In 2020, after Pharrell Williams called attention to the offensiveness of the word "master" -- which refers to the recording used to reproduce music -- Swidler worked with Stringer to remove it from Sony contracts.
+In 2020, after Pharrell Williams called attention to the offensiveness of the word "master"—which refers to the recording used to reproduce music—Swidler worked with Stringer to remove it from Sony contracts.
 Sony was the first label to do so.

-She is one of the leaders of Sony's Artists Forward initiative, introduced in 2021.
+She was one of the leaders of Sony's Artists Forward initiative, introduced in 2021.
 In addition to other artist services, Artists Forward pays royalties to artists signed before 2000 without regard to their recoupment status, an initiative that echoed the company's earlier distribution of $250 million in Spotify shares to recouped and unrecouped artists.

-She played a central role in negotiating the music industry's terms for digital distribution as streaming became dominant, and negotiated streaming and licensing deals with platforms including SoundCloud, Spotify, YouTube, Apple Music, and Vevo.She leads Sony Music's public policy and global governmental affairs initiatives, which includes addressing issues related to copyright and lobbying for legislative action to protect musicians from generative AI clones and soundalikes.
+She played a central role in negotiating the music industry's terms for digital distribution as streaming became dominant, and negotiated streaming and licensing deals with platforms including SoundCloud, Spotify, YouTube, Apple Music, and Vevo.
+She led Sony Music's public policy and global governmental affairs initiatives, which included addressing issues related to copyright and lobbying for legislative action to protect musicians from generative AI clones and soundalikes.